dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 # How to use HTTP outcalls: GET

 A minimal example to make a `GET` HTTPS request.
 The sample code is in both Motoko and Rust.

-Either example should take a few minutes at most to complete.
+This example takes less than 5 minutes to complete.

 ## Motoko version

-### Structure of the code
+### Motoko: Structure of the code

 Before we dive in, here is the structure the code we will touch: